Cursor Hardening Guide

 Step 2: Configure Organization Policies

-- Allowed AI Providers: Restrict to approved vendors
+- Allowed AI Models: Restrict to approved models

 - Telemetry: Disable for all users